-This is a free crochet pattern for how to crochet a floral mug rug perfect to sit your coffee/tea on and a sweet treat, or use as a doily.
+This is a free crochet pattern and video tutorial showing how to crochet a floral mug rug that is perfect to sit your coffee/tea on and a sweet treat, or use as a doily.

-This post contains affiliate links for Etsy and WeCrochet.
+This post contains affiliate links for Amazon, LoveCrafts, Etsy, Lion Brand and WeCrochet.
 If you make a purchase by clicking on them, I make a small commission at no extra cost to you.
 Thanks for your support!

 It’s May!
 You know what that means?
 Time for April Showers Bring May Flowers!
-Last year, I shared a Forget me Not Applique, Easy Floral Coasters, an Easy Floral Coin Purse, Lily’s Floral Table Runner and Lily’s Floral Wall Hanging.
+Last year, I shared a Forget me Not Applique, Delilah Coasters, Delilah Coin Purse, Delilah Table Runner and Delilah Wall Hanging.

 This mug rug is perfect for sitting your coffee/tea on it and a sweet treat on the other flower.
 I love this Hanging Plants Coffee Mug I got from MoonwakeDesignsCo on Etsy.
 This cup is smooth and comfortable to hold with an awesome hanging plant design.
 This is the larger 15 ounce one, but if I ordered another, I would like to try the 11 ounce size as I think it would be a little better for the amount of coffee I brew with my Keurig.

 Or use it as a doily!
-This coconut soy cactus candle from InspireLites on Etsy is lovely!
-This particular one is the Vanilla Mint scent, which really combines the two scents well, but the Baja Cactus Blossom is my favorite!
-You can order yourself one of these awesome candles RIGHT HERE!
+This coconut soy cactus candle from InspireLites on Etsy with the Baja Cactus Blossom scent is my favorite!

 Here’s a sneak peek at one of my upcoming April Showers projects!
 It’s going to be a cardigan using a lightweight #3 yarn – I’m using Emma’s Comfy Cotton from Four Purls.
 How cute is this Eucalyptus bag I got from MoonwakeDesignsCo on Etsy?!
 It’s really a cosmetic bag, but the perfect size for storing and carrying around my hooks and other important tools, like scissors.
 This one can be personalized with a name on it, but I wanted just the flowers.